Increase 3 times your chances of landing an offer Register ×

 In light of this, we will first go through some of the more common ways in which markets can change, before discussing the fundamental options we have available to us in response to any such change.

-A wise looking owl, illustrating the idea of understanding changes in the competitive landscape before rushing to react
+Wise owl illustrating the importance of understanding changes in the competitive landscape before reacting

 1. Understand the Change